State Licensing Authorities

 The Bureau of Cannabis Control (Bureau) is the lead agency in regulating commercial cannabis licenses for medical and adult-use cannabis in California.
 The Bureau is responsible for licensing retailers, distributors, testing labs, microbusinesses, and temporary cannabis events.

 CalCannabis Cultivation Licensing, a division of the California Department of Food and Agriculture (CDFA), ensures public safety and environmental protection by licensing and regulating commercial cannabis cultivators in California.
-CalCannabis also manages the state’s track-and-trace system, which tracks all commercial cannabis and cannabis products — from cultivation to sale.
-CalCannabis is organized into three branches: Licensing, Compliance and Enforcement, and Administration.
+CalCannabis also manages the state’s track-and-trace system, which tracks all commercial cannabis and cannabis products—from cultivation to sale.
+CalCannabis is organized into two branches: the Licensing Branch, and the Compliance and Enforcement Branch.

 The state’s three cannabis licensing authorities are all accepting applications and issuing licenses for commercial cannabis activity in California.
 Please visit the licensing tab for more information.